Soheil-jafari/Orion-Language-Conditioned-Robotic-Manipulation/README.md

   <img width="820" alt="Success Rate Curve" src="docs/success_curve.png" />
 </p>

 Success is defined as reaching within a fixed tolerance of the target.
 This plot shows the per-episode binary success signal along with a moving average to highlight stability and convergence behavior over training.
+In the current run, the agent reduces distance but does not consistently satisfy the success threshold, highlighting the need for additional reward shaping, longer training, or curriculum.

 ---